IntegratedSalad/LocalChat/docs/design.md

 # Architecture
 BVApp acts as a manager of components that provide certain functionality.
-With version 2.1 there's a small architectural rewrite needed.
+With version 2.2 there's a small architectural rewrite needed.
 This is not a problem per se - I'm writing a prototype that shows multiplatform functionality.
-It is still early enough, that I can design a proper architecture that allows for the clean managing of the components
+It is still early enough, that I can design a proper architecture that allows for the clean managing of the components.

+Components below MUST provide a messaging interface for their functionalities.

+## Concepts
+Component - a class providing a functionality eg DNS-SD Registration or DNS-SD Browsing Functionality

 ## Classes (Components)
 ## Component 'BVService'